-In one local area, the newspaper actually holds two meetings per year for nonprofits and community organizations specifically to help train them on how to get published in their paper.
-The meetings' attendees are able to ask any questions they have about the paper and are introduced to the reporters that cover the types of stories the organizations want to get published.
-Instead of being intimidated, the attendees are able to see the personal side of the newspaper.
+In one local area, the newspaper holds two meetings per year for nonprofits and community organizations specifically to help train them on how to get published in their paper.
+The meetings' attendees can ask any questions they have about the paper and are introduced to the reporters that cover the types of stories the organizations want to get published.
+Instead of being intimidated, the attendees can see the personal side of the newspaper.
 Check with your local paper to see if they have a similar program.